sergiocallegari/PyDSM/README.rst

 <http://www.mathworks.com/matlabcentral/fileexchange/19-delta-sigma-toolbox>`__
 by R. Schreier.

-As a highlight, the code includes an original NTF design technique fully described in the papers:
+The code includes an original NTF design technique fully described in the
+papers:

 * Sergio Callegari, Federico Bizzarri *“Output Filter Aware Optimization of the Noise Shaping Properties of ΔΣ Modulators via